trflynn89/flymake/README.md

 * `profile` - Run all unit tests and generate a profile report of the unit test execution (see `gcc`'s `-pg` flag).
 * `style` - Run `clang-format` on all source files under `SOURCE_ROOT`.
 Run with `check=1` to verify that all source files are style compliant.
+Use `formatter` to override the path to the `clang-format` binary.
 * `setup` - Install (via the system's package manager) tools used by the flymake build system, such as `gcc`, `clang`, `clang-format`, etc.